uikit/uikit-site/docs/pages/lightbox.md

 ### Lightbox Panel Options

-When you only want to use the lightbox panel directly through the JS API, you can set the following options.
+If you only want to use the lightbox panel directly through the JS API, you can set the following options.

 | Option    | Value                     | Default | Description                                      |
 |-----------|---------------------------|---------|--------------------------------------------------|